 Electric Vehicle (EV) Rebate - Xcel Energy

-Xcel Energy offers income-qualified residential customers a $3,000 rebate for the purchase or lease of a used EV, and $5,500 rebate for the purchase or lease of a new EV.
-Income-qualified residents are households with income levels equal to or below 60% of the Colorado's median income that are currently enrolled in one of Colorado's financial assistance programs such as the Low-Income Energy Assistance Program (LEAP).
+Xcel Energy offers income-qualified residential customers a $3,000 rebate for the purchase or lease of a pre-owned EV, and a $5,500 rebate for the purchase or lease of a new EV.
+Income-qualified residents are households with income levels equal to or below 60% of the Colorado’s median income that are currently enrolled in one of Colorado’s financial assistance programs such as the Low-Income Energy Assistance Program (LEAP).
 Eligible EVs must be purchased or leased from a Colorado dealership.
 For more information, see the Xcel Energy EV Rebate website.